philipn/kubernetes-sticky-node-scheduler/README.md

-`sticky-node-scheduler` is a custom [Kubernetes](http://kubernetes.io/) scheduler that schedules all variants a given pod on the same node.
+`sticky-node-scheduler` is a custom [Kubernetes](http://kubernetes.io/) scheduler that schedules all variants of a given pod on the same node.

 If a pod variant isn't running on any nodes, we use the default Kubernetes scheduler to schedule the pod.
 If any varients of a pod *are* running, then